Skathi (moon): Discovery

-Motion
+Orbit and rotation

-All of the members of Saturn's Norse group of satellites, which includes Skathi, share roughly the same orbital characteristics.
-Skathi has a retrograde orbit, meaning that it orbits in the opposite direction as Saturn's orbit.
+All of the members of Saturn's Norse group of satellites, including Skathi, have a retrograde orbit, meaning that they orbit in the opposite direction of Saturn's orbit.
 It takes more than 725 days to complete one orbit around Saturn, and it does so at an average distance of 15576000 km.
-An orbital period of just over two years is fast for an irregular satellite of Saturn, and Skathi completes an orbit faster than any other known retrograde moon of Saturn except Phoebe.
-Its orbital inclination, which represents how slanted its orbit is compared to the plane on which most objects orbit the sun, is 149° compared to the ecliptic and 150° compared to Saturn's equator.
+An orbital period of just over two years is fast for an irregular satellite of Saturn, and Skathi completes an orbit faster than any other named retrograde moon of Saturn except Phoebe.
+Its orbital inclination, which represents how slanted its orbit is, is 149° compared to the ecliptic (the plane on which most objects orbit the Sun) and 150° compared to Saturn's equator.
 This means that it orbits at a sharp angle compared to most objects in the Solar System.
 Skathi also has an orbital eccentricity of 0.246.
-A circular orbit has a value of zero; Skathi's orbit is more elliptical than the orbit of many objects in the Solar System, such as the Earth's, which has an eccentricity of 0.016.
+A circular orbit has a value of zero; Skathi's orbit is more elliptical than the orbit of many objects in the Solar System, such as Earth's, which has an eccentricity of 0.017.

-In some ways Skathi's orbit is typical of Saturn's irregular moons, but its orbit differs in some important ways from all of the other objects in this group: for instance, its orbit is unusually fast for an irregular satellite of Saturn, and has a smaller semi-major axis than all of Saturn's other retrograde moons except Phoebe.

 Skathi's rotation period was initially estimated to be between 11 and 12 hours.
 As of 2019, the most precise measurements were those taken by the Cassini probe, which identified the time taken for Skathi to revolve around its axis of rotation at 11.10±0.02 hours.